 If you feel the need to control leaf miners, keep an eye out for the first signs of doodling.
 Once you spot any, just inspect the leaves for the larvae and crush them with your fingers.
 Other than this minor issue, the perennial is subject to few problems.

 For gardeners who truly dislike the doodling done by leaf miners, this pest problem is, nonetheless, more than offset by the positive characteristics of the plant.
 Because columbine has colorful flowers, it gives your yard a lot of interest in spring.
 But of greater or equal value is the odd shape of columbine flowers.
 On many kinds, besides their trademark spurs, the flowers nod their heads down, and their centers take on a honeycomb look.
 Another good feature is that columbine is among the easy-to-grow plants.

-When you bring your plant back from the garden center, remember to plant it so as to keep it at the same depth in the ground as it was in its pot.
+When you bring your plant back from the garden center, remember to plant it at the same depth in the ground as it was in its pot.
 A deeper planting could result in crown rot.
-If you are installing multiple plants, spacing will generally be 1 to 2 feet.
-Mulch the plants to conserve water in summer.
+If you are installing multiple plants, their spacing will generally be one to two feet.
+Mulch the plants to conserve water in the summer.

 Otherwise, care for these perennials largely comes down to the question of whether or not to deadhead.
 If you do not deadhead, the resulting seed production will sap the strength of your columbine plants, and they will decline and die out in about three years.

 But there is a tradeoff.
 Columbine flowers are great reseeders.
 In fact, many gardeners save money by starting the plants from seed rather than buying them at the nursery in pots (although you will have to wait a year for flowers).
 Not deadheading will result in plenty of replacements.
 If, on the other hand, you do not wish for your perennial to spread, then you have a second reason to deadhead.